-The fan is what basically does the Radon mitigating.
+The fan is what essentially does the Radon mitigating.
 The fans create a suction in the pipe, pulling the air out of the ground and soil beneath the house’s foundation.
 The fan then pushes this air out of the pipes above the house, allowing the air to disperse.
-The air is safe above the house because right as it leaves the pipe, the air above the house dilutes the toxins which makes it okay to breathe.
+Above the house the air is safe? because right as it leaves the pipe, the air above the house dilutes the toxins which makes it okay to breathe.

 Low-Power Fans would be beneficial in Sub-Slab Depressurization systems.
 The houses that install this type of fan have a porous Sub-Slab gravel layer and a well-sealed slab.
 The low-power fans last longer and work more quietly, which is why these fans are generally recommended in residential cases.

 Medium-Power Fans work similarly to the Low-Power Fans, however, they are more common in houses with larger slabs and porous Sub-Slab gravel layers.
 They also work well for ones with smaller slabs with less porous Sub-Slab material.
 The pipes that are used with this fan are also used with the Low-Power Fans, which are 3” to 4” pipes and a single slab penetration.